Silin159/SeKnow/SeKnow-PLM/README.md

 ## Getting started
 Start with creating a python 3.7 venv and installing requirements.txt.

+Note: In the installed transformers package, you probably need to change all the "outputs.logits" in generation_utils.py to "outputs\[0\]"

 ## Datasets
 Our preprocessed datasets can be downloaded from [this link](https://drive.google.com/file/d/1laIY5xufen5RYpc8_Jtw9FaG8dxyKSDw/view?usp=sharing), please unzip the file under the SeKnow-PLM root directory and data is placed in datasets/.